 Conventional thinking is that only the rich can afford a financial advisor.
 After all, a financial advisor helps accelerate wealth creation and protect the wealth that has been created.
 However, every person in every wealth category will benefit from a financial advisor.
 After all, what is the objective of wealth?
 Isn’t it to fund your life goals and make you contented?
-Who doesn’t want to enjoy financial security, enjoy a comfortable life and be happy?
+Who doesn’t want to enjoy financial security, comfortable life and be happy?

 “But wait, why do I need an advisor, when can I can do it on my own?
 Why should I pay someone else for this?”This is a common reaction because people are used to one of the following: